Middle Housing Code Changes | HB 2001

 The Complicated History of Residential Zoning

 To move forward, we must first look back and acknowledge actions in the past that have harmed and excluded members of our community.
 Residential Zoning has a complex history that resulted in exclusion of low-income, black, indigenous, and people of color from certain neighborhoods.
 In Oregon this history was especially harmful with direct exclusion of non-white people from the state from 1844 until 1926*.
 Although those exclusions are illegal today, their negative impacts are still affecting our community through the legacy of exclusionary zoning.
-Housing policy and code changes are an opportunity to
+Housing policy and code changes are an opportunity to mitigate those.

 *After the passage of the 14th amendment in 1866, this law was rendered moot, however, remained in the Oregon Constitution.